Optimal investment problem with M-CEV model: closed form solution and applications to the algorithmic trading: Introduction

 \subsection{Previous research}

 There are a lot of papers about similar problems: T. Zariphopoulou (2001) considered the problem for stochastic volatility models and derived optimal policy as the solution of the parabolic PDE.
-Some closed-form solutions and asymptotic expansions for various models can be found in Kraft (2004), Chacko and Viceira (2005), Boguslavskaya and Muravey (2015) and etc. The detailed review of papers about closed-form solutions and asymptotic can be found in Chan and Sircar (2015).
-The models with transaction costs can be found in Davis and Norman (1990), Shreve and Soner (1994).
-The comprehensive review about market with transaction costs can be found in Kabanov and Safarian (2010).
-Applications of the utility maximization problems to the algorithmic trading were in Boguslavsky and Boguslavskaya (2004), Liu and Longstaff (2000).
-Also Avellaneda and Stoikov (2008) proposed stochastic control approach for market making high frequency trading strategies.
+Some closed-form solutions and asymptotic expansions for various models can be found in Kraft (2004), Chacko and Viceira (2005), Boguslavskaya and Muravey (2015).
+A detailed review of papers about closed-form solutions and asymptotics can be found in Chan and Sircar (2015).

+Applications of the utility maximization problems to algorithmic trading were discussed in Boguslavsky and Boguslavskaya (2004), Liu and Longstaff (2000).